HackRU/handbook/directors.md

 So below the directors is the entire R&D team.
 Above, there are the executive directors.
 Across, there are fellow directors.
 Everybody should be friends, but that is what the ranking looks like.

+Note that I don't mention alumni and users.
+I expect you to know how to deal with them from having been a project lead.
+For a refresher on that, read the doc.
+Knowing who's a right alumnus should be easy from that.

 ### Project Leads